Mephedrone: Recreational

 A ziplock bag containing mephedrone, labeled "Not for human consumption.
 For technical use only."

 Users have reported that mephedrone causes euphoria, stimulation, an enhanced appreciation for music, an elevated mood, decreased hostility, improved mental function and mild sexual stimulation; these effects are similar to the effects of cocaine, amphetamines and MDMA, and last different lengths of time depending on the way the drug is taken.
-Of 70 Dutch users of mephedrone, 58 described it as an overall pleasant experience and 12 described it as an unpleasant experience.
+Of 70 Dutch users of mephedrone, 58 described it as an overall pleasant experience, and 12 described it as an unpleasant experience.
 In a survey of UK users who had previously taken cocaine, most users found it produced a better-quality and longer-lasting high and was less addictive.
 The users were also asked to compare the "risk", and they answered that it was equal.
 A study of users in Northern Ireland found they did not equate the fact that mephedrone was legal with it being safe to use.
 This was contrary to another study in New Zealand, where users of benzylpiperazine thought that because it was legal, it was safe.

 Available forms

-Mephedrone can come in the form of capsules, tablets or white powder that users may swallow, snort, inject, smoke or use rectally.
+Mephedrone can come in capsules, tablets, or white powder, which users may swallow, insufflate, inject, smoke, or use rectally.
 When taken orally, users reported they could feel the effects within 15–45 minutes; when snorted, the effects were felt within minutes and peaked within half an hour.
 The effects last for between two and three hours when taken orally or nasally, but only half an hour if taken intravenously.
 It is sometimes sold mixed with methylone in a product called bubbles in the UK and also mixed with other cathinones, including ethcathinone, butylone, fluoromethcathinone and methedrone.